M-Media-Group/Vue3-GateKeeper/README.md

 const isAuthenticated = async () => {
   const result = await GateKeeper(["isAuthenticated"]).handle();

-  // GateKeeper returns a result only if a gate fails. if (result) {
+  // GateKeeper returns a result only if a gate fails.
+You can see which gate failed by checking the result.gate property. if (result) {
+    console.log(`Gate ${result.gate} returned the following:`, result.data);
     return false;
   }